 “Caps” Annual Rental Increases In Value and Frequency

-Also limits rental increases to twice per year, but cannot exceed the annual “caps” noted above. (i.e. you could raise the rent in February, then again in August, so long as the cumulative total is within the annual limit.)
+It also limits rental increases to twice per year (i.e. you could raise the rent in February, then again in August, so long as the cumulative total is within the annual limit noted above.)

 Requires “Just Cause” For All Evictions (And Potential Relocation Expenses)

-“At-fault” includes non-payment of rent and some common sense and currently-exiting reasons such as criminal activity, unlawful use, refusal to allow (lawful) access, etc. This is essentially the same as before the new law.
+An “at-fault cause” includes non-payment of rent and some common sense and currently-exiting reasons such as criminal activity, unlawful use, refusal to allow (lawful) access, etc. This is essentially the same as before the new law.
 If a tenant does not pay rent, or is running a meth lab, they can be evicted.

-Many of the “no-fault just causes” will require relocation assistance payments of one month’s rent to the tenant(s) prior to their moving out.
+Many of the “no-fault just causes” require relocation assistance – which is one month’s rent – to be paid to the tenant(s) prior to the tenant moving out.

 Single-family homes and condominiums (“condos”) are EXEMPT, unless owned by a Corporation or Real Estate Investment Trust (“REIT”).

-LLCs are NOT EXEMPT if a corporation is an owner or co-owner of the LLC (i.e. Corporation X owns the LLC, or you own the LLC along with Corporation X = NOT EXEMPT).
+LLCs are NOT EXEMPT if a corporation is an owner or co-owner of the LLC (i.e. Corporation X owns the LLC, or an individual owns the LLC along with Corporation X = NOT EXEMPT).

-Duplexes are EXEMPT if owner occupied in one unit; duplexes are NOT EXEMPT if both units are rented out.
-Accordingly, most traditional duplexes will NOT be exempt.
+Duplexes are EXEMPT ONLY IF the owner occupies one unit; duplexes are NOT EXEMPT if all units are rented out.

 If your property qualifies for an exemption, you must provide a notice to the tenant(s) of that fact that the property is exempt, using specific statutory language.
 This can be a stand-alone document, lease addendum, or incorporated into a new lease, all depending on when the tenancy started.

 Landlords should consult their management company, trade organization(s) and/or legal counsel soon to discuss if they are exempt (and if so, send notices of exemption to those tenants asap).
 Landlords should obtain updated forms for any lease termination and immediately cease using any pre-2020 leases, notices or other forms and obtain updated documents.